 We encourage all MSc and PhD students to apply for additional funding through federal, provincial and private sector sources.
 Queen’s automatically issues a $5,000 (Masters) & $7,500 (PhD)top-up award to all incoming federal government Tri-Council Award winners.

 Students applying to the combined programs must meet the admissions requirements and be accepted into both the MD program and the chosen graduate program.
 The minimum requirement for the MD/PhD or MD/Master’s Programs at Queens’s University is an Honours baccalaureate degree.
-Students with a Master’s degree, graduate students in the second year of a Master’s program, or students currently registered in the MD program at Queen’s University are also eligible to apply.
+Students with a Master’s degree or graduate students in the second year of a Master’s program, are also eligible to apply.

 Students registered in a Master’s program at the time of application must complete the requirements for the Master’s degree prior to entry into the combined MD/PhD program, unless promoted to the PhD program through the Mini-Master’s route (Queen’s students only).
 Applicants must have an obvious and demonstrated research potential.